 We come from a family of lasagna eaters.

 It’s pretty much a weekly staple in our household and we don’t discriminate- we like all forms of it.
-Whether that be a low carb version, one made with zucchini, or one made with eggplant.
+Whether that be a low carb version, one made with seafood or zucchini, or one made with eggplant.
 When we want to lighten things up, we love to make a cottage cheese lasagna.

 Why you’ll love this recipe